Famous Last Words...

 There’s the joke that goes, what does it mean when a pastor says, “And in conclusion, I’d like to say…” The answer?
 Absolutely nothing!
 Well, it might seem like pastors’ sermons never end, but eventually they do.
 And sometimes, concluding remarks actually have some significance.
-In fact, 3,500 years or so after Joshua’s—the great conqueror and settler of the Promised Land—spoke his concluding words, they still carry eternal significance.
+In fact, 3,500 or so years later, the parting words of Joshua—the great conqueror and settler of the Promised Land—carry eternal significance.
 It doesn’t hurt that they’re also the inspired Word of God!

 We humans are forgetful.
 The very fact that God chose to write His Word down is testimony to the fact that He knew we would forget all He had done, from the creation of the universe to the salvation of our souls.
 If we are not reminded of His many benefits and blessings to us, we are much more likely to begin to believe we are somehow in charge of things and act like He doesn’t exist.

-The well-known poem by William Ernest Henley published in 1875 called “Invictus” is best known for its final famous lines: "I am the master of my fate / I am the captain of my soul."
-It has inspired everyone from Nelson Mandala to Oklahoma City bomber Timothy McVeigh and is really an ode to self-sufficiency.
+The well-known poem by William Ernest Henley, published in 1875 called “Invictus,” is best known for its final famous lines: "I am the master of my fate / I am the captain of my soul."
+It has inspired everyone from Nelson Mandela to Oklahoma City bomber Timothy McVeigh and is really an ode to self-sufficiency.
 Remembering what God has done helps us reach for His sufficiency in the future, not just our own.
 In the final analysis, becoming self-sufficient is insufficient.

 And in the next verse he turns his attention to the future.
 No good closing statement would be complete without giving a statement about the future.
 The conclusion of the sermon would be lacking if the preacher didn’t tell the people what God would have them do next.
 In Joshua’s case it was simple: